What you need to know

 The average pay for chefs and head cooks in the United States ranges from $28,370 to $86,990 as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of chefs and head cooks is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of chefs and head cooks is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.

 Consumers are continuing to demand healthier meals made from scratch in restaurants, in cafeterias, in grocery stores, and by catering services.
 To ensure high-quality dishes, these establishments are increasingly hiring experienced chefs to oversee food preparation.

 Although postsecondary education is not required for chefs and head cooks, many attend programs at community colleges, technical schools, culinary arts schools, and 4-year colleges.
 Candidates are typically required to have a high school diploma or equivalent to enter these programs.

 Students in culinary programs spend most of their time in kitchens, practicing their cooking skills.
 Programs cover all aspects of kitchen work, including menu planning, food sanitation procedures, and purchasing and inventory methods.
 Most training programs also require students to gain experience in a commercial kitchen through an internship or apprenticeship program.

 Discover some of the courses you will take pursuing a degree in Culinary Arts.